elimatao/my-cs-website/content/hello-world.md

 3. Type `python hello-world.py`

 ## Implementation
-Writing this was very difficult as you can see below:
+It was very difficult to write this as you can see below:

 ```python
 def main():